Slides & PDF's

 - The coachee should be as open as possible about their own role in the situation being discussed in order to assist the coach in offering potential interpretations and actions to explore.
 They should also feel in control of the conversation and able to tell the coach when particular topics might be relevant to pursue and when topics are 'off-limits'.

-The strength of the co-coaching process lies in the ability to ask a knowledgeable colleague to help you think something through, but boundaries of confidentiality and personal disclosure need to be agreed.
+A real benefit of the co-coaching process lies in the ability to ask a knowledgeable colleague to help you think something through, but boundaries of confidentiality and personal disclosure need to be agreed.
 Trust between the parties is essential for the relationship to work, and the coachee should constantly feel in control of the conversation.